giantswarm/gitops-template/docs/repo_structure.md

 ### `[mapi] and [out-of-band]`

-The `WC_NAME` directory is split into two directories, `mapi` and `out-of-band`, both optional by default.
+The `CAPI_WC_NAME` directory is split into two directories, `mapi` and `out-of-band`, with the latter being optional.
-The `mapi`, when used, MUST hold resources orchestrated by the means of Management API, so for example App CRs, configuration for these App CRs, etc., basically any resources that configure Workload Cluster from the Management Cluster.
+The `mapi` MUST hold resources orchestrated by the means of Management API, so for example App CRs, configuration for these App CRs, etc., basically any resources that configure Workload Cluster from the Management Cluster.
 The `out-of-band`, when used, MUST hold the manifests that are meant to be reconciled directly in the Workload Cluster, without ever referring to the Management API, so additional ConfigMaps, Secret,